How to Craft a Poem with Found Art & Words

 BEGIN

-Trust that God will begin to speak to you, helping you to pray on paper.
+Trust that God will begin to speak to you, helping you pray on paper and turn on your favorite instrumental music while you listen

 Look through the flotsam and jetsam you’ve assembled; cut out (or tear) pictures and words.

-Glue words or phrases in place.
+Glue the words or phrases in place.
+Place the pictures where you please.
 Sit back.

 What do you see?
 What did God say?